-If you are a student with disabilities and wish help with your classes, you may receive help by contacting the Disabilities Resource Centre.
-Experimental Research Participation: This course is designed to provide students with an opportunity to participate in active research programs of faculty members.
+If you are a student with special needs and wish help with your classes, you may receive help by contacting the Accomodated Learning Centre.
+Experimental Research Participation:

+This course is designed to provide students with an opportunity to participate in active research programs of faculty members.
 This participation allows you to get direct experience in how many of the experiments and studies you will read and hear about are actually done, and provides an opportunity for you to see what goes on in the labs, and meet senior undergraduate and graduate students conducting their own laboratory research projects.
-Calls for volunteers to assist in these projects will be made during the semester, via e-mail.
+Calls for volunteers to assist in these projects will be made during the semester.
 If you are asked to volunteer, and you accept, each project usually requires one hour or less of your time, but this will depend on the individual research project.
-In recognition of your time, and in recognition that you are learning something about the discipline of psychology beyond what you would in the normal classroom environment, an extra credit of 1% for each study in which you participate will be added to your total grade to a maximum of 5% (so, it is theoretically possible to score 105%).
+In recognition of your time, and in recognition that you are learning something about the discipline of psychology beyond what you would in the normal classroom environment, an extra credit of 1% for each study in which you participate will be added to your total grade to a maximum of 3% (so, it is theoretically possible to score 103%).
 Note that there is no guarantee that all students will be able to achieve the maximum extra credit.
 As these are extra credits, students who choose not to participate are not disadvantaged.
+Note that you may NOT participate in any one study more than one time.
 The available studies will be listed on the system at http://psychleth.sona-systems.com.
 Your username will be the same one you use to access Moodle.
 A password will be emailed to you (i.e., it won't be your email password.
-The system should be available starting around January 16th and the deadline for participating in studies is April 16th.
-Having taken care of all the housekeeping, allow me to finish by noting that there is much in this course that is fascinating, fun, and intellectually rewarding, and I sincerely welcome you to it. - S. Allen Your final letter grade will be calculated as follows (of course, if you're precisely on the border you will receive the higher grade) there will be no rounding of grades to the next category (i.e., 79.9 is less than 80 so is a B+, not an A-): % Grade % Grade % Grade % Grade 90 - 100 A+ 77 - 80 B+ 67 - 70 C+ 55 - 60 D+ 85 - 90 A 73 - 77 B 63 - 67 C 50 - 55 D 80 - 85 A- 70 - 73 B- 60 - 63 C- 0 - 50 F
+The system should be available starting around January 16th and the deadline for participating in studies is April 11th.
+Having taken care of all the housekeeping, allow me to finish by noting that there is much in this course that is fascinating, fun, and intellectually rewarding, and I sincerely welcome you to it. - S. Allen Your final letter grade will be calculated as follows (of course, if you're precisely on the border you will receive the higher grade) there will be no rounding of grades to the next category (i.e., 79.9 is less than 80 so is a B+, not an A-): % Grade % Grade % Grade % Grade 90 - 100 A+ 77 - 80 $\mathbf{B}+$ 67 - 70 C+ 55 - 6 0 D+ 85 - 90 A 73 - 77 В 63 - 67 C 50 - 5 5 D 80 - 85 A- 70 - 73 В- 60 - 63 C- 0 - 5 0 F